deep629/Deep-Choudhury/README.md

-# My name is Deep-Choudhury
+# My full name is Deep-Choudhury